shan-emacs/emacs-packages-mirrors/melpa/indent-info-readme.txt

-`indent-info' is a small Emacs minor mode that provides information about currently configured indentation mode as well as tab-width in the status bar.
+`indent-info' is a small minor mode that provides information about currently configured indentation style as well as tab-width in the status bar.